mikestumbo/assetManagerforMaya/docs/CUSTOMIZATION_GUIDE.md

 **Q: Import failed with an error**
 A: Check that the JSON file is valid and from a compatible version

+### Performance Issues

+**Q: Asset Manager feels slow with large libraries**
+A: Try these optimization steps:

+   1. Use smaller thumbnail sizes (32-48px) for better performance
+   2. Limit the number of assets in your library folders
+   3. Close the 3D preview if not needed
+   4. Clear old thumbnail cache files periodically

+**Q: Maya becomes unresponsive during asset loading**
+A: Large production scenes can cause delays:

+   1. Use "Maya Software" renderer for faster loading
+   2. Avoid complex RenderMan/Arnold scenes in preview
+   3. Consider using proxy/simplified versions for thumbnails

 ## 📞 Support